-In its second phase of funding, running July to September 2020, the Mid-South COVID-19 Regional Response Fund is awarding grants to stabilize nonprofit organizations that are directly responding to the significant consequences of, and disparities exacerbated by, this public health crisis.
+In Phase 2, which ran July to September 2020, the Fund deployed $2,473,791 to 78 organizations to stabilize nonprofits that are directly responding to the significant consequences of, and disparities exacerbated by, this public health crisis.

 Continuity of Learning Support

 The Mid-South COVID-19 Regional Response Fund made an allocation to Shelby County Schools to smoothly and continuously provide educational services to public school students.
 Total grant is $125,000.

 Shelby County Schools (Sept.
 15): $125,000 for the purchase of 658 Wi-Fi hotspots to distribute to students in grades 1-12